 A pre-sentence program available in the Perth Children's Court.
-YSTIR is a program for young people with relatively less serious offences and substance misuse than those young persons who would otherwise be considered for inclusion in the DCR.
+YSTIR is a program for young people with relatively less serious offences and drug related problem than those young persons who would otherwise be considered for inclusion in the DCR.

 Programs currently available for persons aged 18 years or older at the time of committing the relevant offences:

 A pre-sentence program for people who are experiencing drug related problems and who have committed relatively less serious offences that would not typically result in imprisonment.